BT Deals For New Customers 2023 | Broadband And TV Offers

 1. BT will confirm your order and post your new WiFi router, as well as your TV box if you’re buying a TV bundle.
 They’ll also confirm your fibre broadband activation date.

-2. If you’re switching to BT from Virgin Media, you will need to arrange to cancel your old connection at this stage, if you haven’t already.
+2. If you’re switching to BT from Virgin Media or another non-Openreach provider, you will need to arrange to cancel your old connection at this stage, if you haven’t already.
 You will likely need to give 30 days’ notice.
 However, your old connection won’t need to be switched off before you can begin using BT.

-4. An engineer will visit your house at a time that works for you, assuming this is necessary.
+4. An engineer visit will be scheduled, if necessary.
 They may need to set up your broadband service, especially if you’re buying fibre broadband for the first time, and they can help you set up a TV aerial, if you don’t have one already.
 This is necessary to access most Freeview channels.
 You can also choose to have an engineer come to your house to help you set up everything for you, if you’d prefer.

 5. You will need to set up your BT Smart Hub, if an engineer hasn’t already done so.
 Simply take it out of its box, connect the two parts of the mains plug together, and plug it into a power socket.
 Then, use the included phone cable to connect the router to the phone line master socket.
 Afterwards, power on the router, and wait for it to set itself up.